 The sole motive of AICTE is to establish such academies to produce motivated teachers who will be acquainted with a new change in technology for the technical education sector.
 The teacher’s training course will be outlined correspondingly.

-All the four academies are predicted to be functionable within two years.
+All four academies are predicted to be functional within two years.
 The Jaipur teacher’s training academy covering 2 acres of land will be operating within one and a half years while the others could take a few more months.
-These academies will be build on lands free of cost provided by the state govt.
+These academies will be built on lands free of cost provided by the state govt.

 Earlier the West Bengal govt. was approached for 1 acre of land to set up the teacher’s training academy but there was no response, however the officials of AICTE are still hopeful for a future response from the Bengal govt.

 AICTE is suggesting technical educational institutions to get its accreditation within a period of four years.
 Based on the benchmarks and standards of education and other measures, these universities will be granted excellent rating for a time frame of six years and good rating for a period of four years.